-4-The dielectrophoretic force is capable of separating lipids of proteins from the nerve cell and accumulating the separated protein particles at places where the gradients of square of electric field reach their maximum values in the human body.
+4-The dielectrophoretic force is capable of separating lipids of proteins from the nerve cell and accumulating the separated protein particles at specific regions where the gradients of the square of the electric field reach their maximum values in the human body.
 MS symptoms also can be observed in the same places (Canbay, 2010).
 Since the gradients of square of electric field in the brain of animals with four legs or without legs is approximately equal to zero.
 MS disease is not observed in these animals.
-MS is a disease of human's disease and will remain so in the future as well.
-There will not be any advantage of animals studies concerning MS without taking into account of the author's hypotheses on the etiology of MS disease.
-The passive mice cannot be used in the MS disease-related experiments.
+MS is a human disease and will remain so in the future as well.
+There will not be any advantage of animal studies concerning MS, without taking the author's hyptotheses on the etiology of MS disease into account.
+A passive (not induced) mouse would not show any MSrelated symptoms because its geometry does not let the occurance of dielectrophoretic force in its brain even under the effect of natural or artificial electromagnetic fields.

-5-The connection between electromagnetic pollution and asthma, diabetes, multiple sclerosis, chronic fatigue, fibromyalgia has been investigated in the study (Havas, 2006).
+5-The connection between electromagnetic pollution and asthma, diabetes, multiple sclerosis, chronic fatigue, fibromyalgia has been investigated in a study (Havas, 2006).
 In this study, GS (Graham/Stetzer) filters, microsurge meters operating at ELF and RF frequencies were used to reduce and monitor the dirty electricity inside the building where the patient lived.
-The observation results show that the symptoms of these disorders were reduced.
+The observation results show that the symptoms of these disorders reduced.

 6-The interaction between the neurons and electromagnetic fields can be investigated by in vitro experiments.
-For example, as shown in Figure 6 and Figure 7, the fetal cortical rat neurons were trapped in the center of an electrode arrangement operating at different amplitudes and frequency ranges (Canbay, 2014).
+For example, as shown in Figure 6 and Figure 7, the fetal cortical rat neurons were trapped in the center of an electrode arrangement which is operated at different amplitudes and frequency ranges (Canbay, 2014).